About the Lawton-Fort Sill Rifle and Pistol Club

 The Lawton-Fort Sill Rifle and Pistol Club is a not-for-profit organization, organized in 1985 and incorporated in the State of Oklahoma in 1996.
-The Lawton-Fort Sill Rifle and Pistol Club is not an agency of the U.S. Army or of the U.S. Government.
+Although many events are open to the public, the Lawton-Fort Sill Rifle and Pistol Club is a private club.
+The club is not an agency of the U.S. Army or of the U.S. Government.
 The club is affiliated with the Oklahoma Rifle Association and the National Rifle Association.
 Club members are encouraged to maintain individual membership in both of those organizations.

 The club's Constitution and By-laws states, "The object of this organization shall be the encouragement of organized rifle and pistol shooting among citizens of the United States resident in our community, with a view toward a better knowledge on the part of such citizens of the safe handling and proper care of firearms, as well as improved marksmanship.
 It shall be our further object and purpose to forward the development of those characteristics of honesty, good fellowship, self-discipline, team play and self-reliance which are the essentials of good sportsmanship and the foundation of true patriotism."